laaridev/laaridev/README.md

 ## 🌴 Outside of Tech

 🏊 I love swimming — it's where I recharge.
-🐶 I enjoy walking my dog and exploring the outdoors.
+🐶 I enjoy walking w my dog and exploring the outdoors.
 🏖️ I'm always up for a beach day.
 🎮 I also play games like **CS** and **DOTA 2**.